Generic Name and Formulations:

 Mildly-to-moderately active ulcerative colitis.

-Swallow caps whole or may be opened and entire contents sprinkled onto applesauce or yogurt; consume immediately.
+Swallow whole; may open caps and sprinkle entire contents onto applesauce or yogurt, consume immediately.
 1g four times daily for up to 8 weeks.

-Diarrhea, nausea, vomiting, headache, abdominal pain, dyspepsia, rash; acute intolerance syndrome (rare, discontinue if occurs).
+Diarrhea, headache, nausea, abdominal pain, dyspepsia, vomiting, rash; nephrotoxicity.

 Caps 250mg—240; 500mg—120